-To cancel an Experian Membership, you can use email, online, or phone to request a cancellation.
+To cancel an NYT subscription, you can use the website, phone, or email to request a cancellation.

-Still, we’ve found that using the Truebill app is the fastest and easiest method to cancel your Experian account altogether.
+Still, we’ve found that using Truebill is the fastest and easiest method to cancel your New York Times account altogether.

 We highly recommend using Truebill to find any unwanted subscriptions you may have and automatically cancel them with ease.

-- Sign up for FREE with Truebill and connect your bank account (to find all your active subscriptions).
+- Get the FREE Truebill app and connect your bank account (to find all your active subscriptions).